 RFL founded Radical Partners to accelerate social impact innovation in South Florida.
-Over the last six years, Radical Partners has helped scale and launch over 100 social impact ventures, and engage more than 100,000 locals in social impact issues that matter to the future of the region.
+Over the last six years, Radical Partners has helped scale over 100 social impact ventures, and engage more than 100,000 locals in social impact issues that matter to the future of the region.
 A serial innovator herself, Rebecca has created and grown a variety of community-strengthening ventures from 100 Great Ideas to the $1,000,000 Music Access Fellowship.
 An advocate for educational equity, Rebecca has served a 4-year term on the Florida Board of Education, and is the former Executive Director of Teach For America in Miami.
-She has a Masters in Education, she's a personal assistant to two young boys, and she has admittedly horrible taste in movies.
+She has a Masters in Education, she's a mother of two, and she has admittedly horrible taste in movies.

 Sarah leads our policy and impact work and oversees our massive community engagements.
 As a proud policy and data nerd, she grounds our team in issues that matter to the future of our city, with an explicit focus on increasing equity and ensuring opportunity for all people.
 Before joining Radical Partners, Sarah was a Research Manager at the University of Chicago's Crime Lab, a Mayoral Fellow in the Chicago Mayor's Office, and a high school math teacher and Teach For America corps member.
 She's on the board of Miami’s Next Leaders, has a Masters in Public Policy from the University of Chicago, and parents a very lazy French Bulldog named Lucy.